100% Genuine Medicines

 Most women over the age of 18 can use Trinovum for contraceptive cover.
 It is, however, important to mention any medications or past medical conditions during your consultation, as there are certain conditions or medications that may make it unsafe for you to take Trinovum.
 These include:

-Ann alternative mini-pill treatment may be prescribed for you if you are breastfeeding.
+An alternative mini pill treatment may be prescribed for you if you are breastfeeding.
 Further information about Trinovum pill is available in the patient leaflet, which is included alongside your medication and is also available for download towards the bottom of this page.

-To order Ramipril capsules online for free delivery in the UK, all you need to do is fill out our free online consultation form.
-This only takes a few minutes, and allows our partner doctors to assess your medical history, and decide if Ramipril is the more suitable treatment for you.
+To order Trinovum capsules online for free delivery in the UK, all you need to do is fill out our free online consultation form.
+This only takes a few minutes and allows our doctors to assess your medical history, and decide if Ramipril is the more suitable treatment for you.
 Once your prescription has been tailored, we will ready your medication for express dispatch from our pharmacy.
-If you have any queries, please don't hesitate to speak to our friendly UK patient support team.
+If you have any queries, please don't hesitate to speak to our friendly UK Customer Support team.